-Determination of Velocity of Ultrasonic waves in a given liquid using Ultrasonic Interferometer.

-- 2. Determination of wavelength of ultrasonic waves using Kundt's tube method. - 3.
+- Determination of Velocity of Ultrasonic waves in a given liquid using Ultrasonic Interferometer. - 2.
+Determination of wavelength of ultrasonic waves using Kundt's tube method. - 3.
 Determination of thickness of a thin wire using Air Wedge method. - 4.
 Determination of wavelength of light using spectrometer diffraction grating. - 5.
 Determination of angle of divergence of a laser beam using He-Ne laser. - 6.
 Determination of particle size of lycopodium powder using semiconductor laser. - 7.
-Determination of wavelength of laser light using semiconductor laser diffraction. - 8.
-Determination of Acceptance angle and Numerical Aperture using fiber optic cable. - 9.
+Determination of wavelength of laser light using semiconductor laser diffraction.

+- Determination of Acceptance angle and Numerical Aperture using fiber optic cable. - 9.
 Determination of thermal conductivity of a good conductor by Forbe's method. - 10.
 Determination of thermal conductivity of a bad conductor by Lee's disc method. - 11.
 Determination of solar cell characteristics.

-- 1. Gaur R.K. and Gupta S.L., "Engineering Physics", 8th edition, Dhanpat Rai Publications (P) Ltd., New Delhi, 2013. - 2.
-Palanisamy P.K., Physics for Engineers, Vol1 & Vol2, 2nd Edition, Scitech Publications, 2003. - 3.
+- 1. Gaur R.K. and Gupta S.L., "Engineering Physics", 8th edition, Dhanpat Rai Publications (P) Ltd., New Delhi, 2013. - Palanisamy P.K., Physics for Engineers, Vol1 & Vol2, 2nd Edition, Scitech Publications, 2003. - 3.
 Serway R.A. and Jewett, J.W.
 "Physics for Scientists and Engineers with Modern Physics".
 Brooks/cole Publishing Co., 2010. - 4.
 Tipler P.A. and Mosca, G.P., "Physics for Scientists and Engineers with Modern Physics", W.H.
-Freeman, 2007. - Markert J.T., Ohanian.
+Freeman, 2007. - 5.
+Markert J.T., Ohanian.
 H. and Ohanian, M. "Physics for Engineers and Scientists".
 W.W.
 Norton & Co.
-2007. - 6.
-Gupta K.M., "Engineering Materials : Research, Applications and Advances", CRC Press, 2014 - 7.
-Qizhi Chen, George Thouas, "Biomaterials: A Basic Introduction", CRC Press, 2018.
+2007. - Godfrey Boyle, "Renewable Energy: Power for sustainable future", 2nd edition, Oxford University Press, UK, 2009.

-- understand the different types of crystal structures - apply the concept of ultrasonic principle in engineering and medical field - calculate thermal conductivities of good and bad conductors

-- differentiate the various laser systems and its applications in engineering and medical field - apply the principle of fibre optics for communication and sensor applications - formulate wave mechanics principle for applications in electron microscopy - gain knowledge about different modern engineering materials and biomaterials and their applications - complement the knowledge acquired in the theory class. - correlate the experimental results for application.
+- understand the different types of crystal structures - apply the concept of ultrasonic principle in engineering and medical field - calculate thermal conductivities of good and bad conductors - differentiate the various laser systems and its applications in engineering and medical field - apply the principle of fibre optics for communication and sensor applications - formulate wave mechanics principle for applications in electron microscopy - Correlate the different renewable energy sources for societal needs. - To complement the knowledge acquired in the theory class. - To correlate the experimental results for application.